-The Vice President for Student Life or the Dean of Students is authorized to issue "No Contact Directives" (NCDs) that prohibit contact between two or more student members of the campus community and serve as a way to prevent unwanted contact, harassment, and disruptions to the learning environment, or to help mitigate any other concerns for personal physical or psychological safety due to contact with another student.
-Students may request a NCD by consulting with the Vice President for Student Life or the Dean of Students and sharing relevant information and evidence as to why the NCD is being requested and how the contact with the other student is affecting the student's learning environment.
+The Vice President for Student Life, the Dean or Associate Dean of Students, or the Title IX Coordinator are each authorized to issue "No Contact Directives" (NCDs) that prohibit contact between two or more student members of the campus community and serve as a way to prevent unwanted contact, harassment, and disruptions to the learning environment, or to help mitigate any other concerns for personal physical or psychological safety due to contact with another student.
+Students may request a NCD by consulting with the Vice President for Student Life, or the Dean of Students, or the Title IX Coordinator and sharing relevant information and evidence as to why the NCD is being requested and how the contact with the other student is affecting the student's learning environment.
+NCD requests related specifically to inappropriate or unwanted sexual conduct or harassment should be directed to the Title IX Coordinator